horse purslane

 Black or Giant Pigweed survives and competes in very adverse conditions due to:

-• Its unique C4-CAM photosynthetic pathway.
+• A unique C4-CAM photosynthetic pathway.

 The map above is courtesy of the Atlas of Living Australia.